Symbolism in The Great Gatsby

 - Heat - The heat becomes oppressive during the climactic scene in the novel.
 Tom, Daisy, Nick, Jordan, and Gatsby head to the city as tension increases.
 Nick describes the day as “broiling, almost the last, certainly the warmest of the summer” (102).
 Daisy complains, “It’s so hot, and everything’s so confused” (106). linking the oppressive heat with the oppressive situation.
 It’s possible, as well, that the heat is, in some way, symbolic of hell and damnation.
 It is in chapter 7 that Gatsby’s dream is crushed and Myrtle Wilson’s infidelity is discovered.

-Some of the color used in The Great Gatsby includes white, grey, yellow, red, and green
+The colors used in The Great Gatsby includes white, grey, yellow, red, and green.

 - Green - Don’t forget that green is the color of money, that Gatsby states that Daisy’s “voice is full of money” (107), a green light shines at the end of Daisy’s dock, and that Jay Gatsby desires wealth as a means to get Daisy.
 The green light is also associated with the American Dream, something Gatsby cannot achieve.

 - Grey - Everything in the Valley of Ashes is colored with grey dust.
-It represents lifelessness and hopelessness (see Valley of Ashes on page 1).
+It represents lifelessness and hopelessness.

 - White - White normally symbolizes purity.
 In The Great Gatsby, it represents false purity.
 Jordan and Daisy, not exactly moral pillars, often wear white.
 Gatsby wears white when meeting Daisy for the first time in five years to give the impression that he has been pure and good, doubtful considering his life of organized crime and bootlegging.